JunningHuang/homepage/content/Robotics/Inverse Kinematics.md

 ideally we have to use the $\text{Exp}$ operator in configuration space to do integration.
 But since the tangent space $\dot{\mathcal{Q}}$ of $\dot{q}$ and the generalized coordinate $\mathcal{Q}$ of $q$ both belongs to $\mathbb{R}^n$, we only need to do simple Euler integration.

 Of course, there are a lot of details when implement the algorithm, e.g.
-- The inverse, usually pseudo inverse is used;
+- How to calculate the inverse of Jacobian, usually pseudo inverse is used;
-- You could also used the left subtraction in here, but then the Jacobian must in global coordinate defined on Lie algebra;
+- You could also used the left subtraction, but then the Jacobian must in global coordinate defined on Lie algebra;

 For implementation, one can check the code here, implemented with pinocchio [pinocchio inverse kinematics](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/md_doc_b-examples_i-inverse-kinematics.html).